jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 Twitter forces you to express your message in 280 characters or less.
 That's two–maybe three–short sentences you get to make your point.

-It's a platform that rewards efficient writers. ***It forces you to approach your writing with business-like efficiency.*** The goal isn't to spend a long time on your content.
+It's a platform that rewards effeciency. ***It forces you to approach your writing with business-like efficiency.*** The goal isn't to spend a long time on your content.
 It's to quickly get your ideas out there and to be engaged.

 If you want to be excellent at it – and I am – then you have to get better at expressing meaningful ideas in these short sentences.
 When proofreading blog posts, I often take a long sentence and condense it into a Twitter post.